May 16, 2018

 Water smart agricultural technologies such as hydroponic feed production can reduce bovine agriculture’s reliance on fresh water.
 It is worth noting that harvested rainwater and recycled effluent water provides 70%+ of the SAS System’s daily water requirements.

-Our company’s raison d’être is to develop an innovative dairy and beef production system fit for the 21st century.
-Through the successful execution of each of SAS’s five business objectives – to make bovine agriculture sustainable, investable, manageable, scalable and transparent – we genuinely believe that it is possible to meet the future demand for red meat and dairy products.
+However, our company’s raison d’être is to develop an innovative dairy and beef production system fit for the 21st century.
+Through the successful execution of each of SAS’s five business objectives – to make bovine agriculture sustainable, investable, manageable, scalable and transparent – we believe that it is possible to meet the future demand for red meat and dairy products.

 In future posts, I intend to expand on our other business objectives, introduce some of the more technical aspects of the SAS System, and explore the importance of ensuring future generations have access to nutrient dense animal source food.